 Section 1001(b) provides that a seller's amount realized from the sale of property is the sum of any money received plus the fair market value of the property (other than money) received.
 Section 1.1001-2(a)(1) provides that a seller's amount realized from the sale of property includes the amount of liabilities from which the seller is discharged as a result of the sale.
 This may include debt and non-debt liabilities.
 See Fisher Co. v.
 Commissioner, 84 T.C.
 1319, 1345-47 (1985) (assumption of lessee's repair liability was part of amount realized on sale of leasehold).
-The decommissioning liabilities from which Taxpayer/Company 1 will be relieved are fixed and determinable.
-As an owner and operator of nuclear plants, Taxpayer/Company 1 is required by law to provide for eventual decommissioning.
+The decommissioning liabilities from which Company 1 will be relieved are fixed and determinable.
+As an owner and operator of nuclear plants, Company 1 is required by law to provide for eventual decommissioning.
 See 10 CFR sections 50.33, 50.75.

-Accordingly, in each transaction, the amount of Taxpayer/Company 1's decommissioning liability (not including the portion of the liability attributable to the qualified funds on the date of the transfer) will be included in Taxpayer/Company 1's amount realized.
+Accordingly, in each transaction, the amount of Company 1's decommissioning liability (not including the portion of the liability attributable to the qualified funds on the date of the transfer) will be included in Company 1's amount realized.

-Requested Rulings ## 1d, 2e, 3e: Company 2 will not recognize gain or loss or otherwise take any income or deduction into account by reason of the transfer of all of the assets of the Taxpayer/Company 1's nonqualified nuclear decommissioning funds with respect to Plants 1 and 2 to the nonqualified nuclear decommissioning funds maintained by Company 2 respectively for Plants 1 and 2 except to the extent otherwise required by section 1031 and the regulation thereunder and/or to the extent the Class 1 assets (as defined in section 1.338-6T(b)(1)) received by Company 2 exceed the fair market value of the assets transferred by Company 2 to the Taxpayer/Company 1.
-Company 3 will not recognize gain or loss or otherwise take any income or deduction into account by reason of the transfer of all of the assets of the Taxpayer/Company 1's nonqualified nuclear decommissioning fund with respect to Plant 3 to the nonqualified nuclear decommissioning fund maintained by Company 3 for Plant 3 except to the extent otherwise required by section 1031 and the regulation thereunder and/or to the extent the Class 1 assets (as defined in section 1.338-6T(b)(1)) received by Company 3 exceed the fair market value of the assets transferred by Company 2 to the Taxpayer/Company 1.
+Requested Rulings ## 1d, 2e, 3e: Company 2 will not recognize gain or loss or otherwise take any income or deduction into account by reason of the transfer of all of the assets of Company 1's nonqualified nuclear decommissioning funds with respect to Plants 1 and 2 to the nonqualified nuclear decommissioning funds maintained by Company 2 respectively for Plants 1 and 2 except to the extent otherwise required by section 1031 and the regulation thereunder and/or to the extent the Class 1 assets (as defined in section 1.338-6T(b)(1)) received by Company 2 exceed the fair market value of the assets transferred by Company 2 to Company 1.
+Company 3 will not recognize gain or loss or otherwise take any income or deduction into account by reason of the transfer of all of the assets of Company 1's nonqualified nuclear decommissioning fund maintained by Company 3 for Plant 3 except to the extent otherwise required by section 1031 and the regulation thereunder and/or to the extent decommissioning fund maintained by Company 3 for Plant 3 except to the extent the Class 1 assets (as defined in section 1.338-6T(b)(1)) received by Company 3 exceed the fair market value of the assets transferred by Company 1 assets (as defined in section 1.338-6T(b)(1)) received by Company 3 exceed the fair market value of the assets transferred by Company 2 to Company 1.